 Component Fitting Analysis

 A Component Fitting Analysis automatically fits the Hard Model to mixture spectra and as a result delivers component weights.
 Component weights correspond to the contribution of each component to a mixture.
-Component weights can be interpreted as component areas, correctly taking overlapping and shifting peaks into account.
+Component weights can be interpreted as component areas, correctly accounting for overlapping and shifting peaks.
 This makes component weights very suitable for monitoring concentration changes.